In This Article

 Addition of a Monthly Uber Credit

 In addition to the option to select a rose gold card, the Amex Gold will now come with a monthly Uber Credit.
-Amex brought the benefit of monthly Uber Credits to The Platinum Card from American Express when they refreshed it back in 2017.
+Amex brought the benefit of monthly Uber Credits to The Platinum Card® from American Express when they refreshed it back in 2017.
 Now, you can get the credits on both your Amex Plat and your Amex Gold Card.

 Just like the credits on the Amex Plat, you can use them on either Uber or Uber Eats.
 The credit on the Amex Gold Card works exactly the same.
-You’ll need to link your Gold card to your Uber account and you’ll receive a $10 Uber Cash credit every month.
+You’ll need to link your Gold card to your Uber account and you’ll receive up to $10 in Uber Cash credit every month.
 Similar to the credits on the Plat, these credits expire monthly so you’ll need to use ‘em or lose ‘em.

 One thing to keep in mind is that these credits, whether used for Uber rides or Uber Eats, are only valid in the United States.
 You aren’t able to use them abroad.